jtplugin/fusion-3d-slicer/terms_of_service.md

 ### 6.2 Your Content
 You retain ownership of all designs, models, and content you create using the Plugin.
 We claim no ownership over your original work.

-### 6.3 Fusion 360 Integration
+### 6.3 Fusion Integration
-This Plugin integrates with Autodesk Fusion 360.
-Autodesk's terms and conditions apply to your use of Fusion 360.
+This Plugin integrates with Autodesk Fusion.
+Autodesk's terms and conditions apply to your use of Fusion.
 We are not affiliated with Autodesk.

 ## 7. Payment and Refunds